A project for ages 4-8 using children’s literature

 - Three book rings, purchased at office-supply stores

 - Magazines with people pictures: especially helpful are mission magazines, publications and calendars from organizations such as Heifer International, Maryknoll, Catholic Relief Services, and UNICEF, children’s magazines, and any publication that focuses on a variety of countries, cultures and climates

 For each principle, provide a sheet of poster board for a page in the book.
 If any materials in addition to the ones listed above are needed, they will be mentioned with the principle.

-Make the page suggested.
+Make the pages as suggested.
 With a paper punch, make holes to bind the pages together, and connect with three book rings.
 Create a front and back cover.
 After choosing and placing a title on the front over, write the names of everyone who worked on it.

 Principle: The Dignity of the Human Person

 We are made in God’s image, so each of us has dignity.
 The world’s standards for measuring a person’s worth do not come into play here.
 All people have dignity.
 There are no standards set by racial, gender, ethnic, religious, cultural, intellectual or physical boundaries.

 God made each of us, which means each of us is special.
 No matter who we are, how tall or small, how happy or sad, each of us is special.
 And we must treat others as special because we know they are made by God too.